-The Shard features a lift system that can travel at six metres per second, which is interesting considering the height of The Shard.
+The Shard features a unique lift system that can travel at six metres per second, which is interesting considering the height of The Shard.
 One feature that tourists love about The Shard is ‘The View from The Shard’, which is located at level 68.
 The distance between the ground level and this tourist attraction is 244m, meaning that it takes the lifts within The Shard just under a minute to get to that height – what a feat of engineering!

 The Hammetschwand Lift, Lucerne

-This lift, located at the Burgenstock mountain at Lake Lucerne in Switzerland, is one of the most spectacular that we have ever seen at Axess2.
+This unique lift, located at the Burgenstock mountain at Lake Lucerne in Switzerland, is one of the most spectacular that we have ever seen at Axess2.
 The lift itself isn’t as high as the lift situated in The Shard but it does have a record in relation to its height; it’s the tallest exterior lift in Europe.

 The Hammetschwand lift is located at the edge of a plateau on the mountain that overlooks the stunning lake below.
-The lift is just over 150m high and was originally built over a century ago in 1905, but was then improved upon in 1935, which meant that the lift could travel at speeds of 2.7 metres per second.
+The unique lift is just over 150m high and was originally built over a century ago in 1905, but was then improved upon in 1935, which meant that the lift could travel at speeds of 2.7 metres per second.

 Despite that it’s an exterior lift that is situated at the edge of a mountain, it’s an extremely popular tourist attraction.

 The AquaDom Lift, Berlin